VedaRePowered/easy-sparse-store-finder/readme.md

 Our project has three forms:
 1. A webpage hosting the client.
 If you allow location access, the app will use your location.
 If you deny access, it will use a set location as a demo
 2. An Android APK with a set location.
 This is used to demonstrate the features of the app.
 3. An Android APK that looks at user location.
-Note that you likely will not get any results with this app: this is because the range that it searches is set low so that it does not use up all of our free API key usage.
+Note that you likely will not get many results with this app: this is because the range that it searches is set low so that it does not use up all of our free API key usage.

 # Technology
 Our project utilizes many different technologies, including: